• Skip to main content

 The Exhibition

 Students submissions are judged by a panel of Humanities Core instructors, and the winners are announced at the Humanities Core Arts Exhibition, which will be held in-person.
 The exhibition is at once a celebration of student creativity and an experiential space in which students, instructors, and the public can connect intellectually and socially around the ideas Humanities Core generates.
 All student artworks are displayed, often alongside the artworks of instructors or thematically-related materials from UCI Libraries Special Collections.
-Since its inception, the Arts Competition and Exhibition has generated multiple creative projects of its kind across campus, including the Medical Humanities project The Scribe and student exhibitions in UCI Special Collections.

 Submission Instructions

-The deadline for all submissions is 4:00 on Monday, April 10, 2023.
+The deadline for all submissions is 4:00 on Monday, April 17, 2023.
 Please submit no more than one artwork.
 All participants must fill out the Arts Submission Form.
 Works submitted as digital files can be uploaded with this form; to arrange for delivery of physical art pieces, please contact Dr. Susan Morse at smorse@uci.edu or Professor Castillo at larisa.castillo@uci.edu.

 Winners will be announced at the 7th Annual Humanities Core Arts Celebration on May 4, 2023, from 5-7 pm, in HG 1010.
 Artworks will also be exhibited in the Humanities Core Digital Art Gallery.
 Please direct questions to Larisa Castillo (larisa.castillo@uci.edu) or Susan Morse (smorse@uci.edu).